Vaccine Technology IX

 Chair: Manon Cox, NextWaveBio

 Taking a vaccine candidate from idea through to commercialization is quite a journey.
-This interactive workshop features four to five vaccine innovators who will each share their product development plans in five minutes.
-An expert panel with broad vaccine development expertise will challenge and provide valuable advice on all aspects linked to vaccine development and supporting business model.
-If you are interested in pitching your product and receiving valuable feedback, contact Manon Cox.
+This interactive workshop features five innovators involved in various stage of vaccine and related analytical tool development who will present their product development plans (and challenges) in approximately 5-7 minutes.
+Each presentation is followed by a Q&A session of 8-10 minutes, where our panel members each with unique experience in vaccine development will challenge and provide valuable feedback to the presented scenarios from vaccine development to supporting business model.
+We encourage participants to provide feedback and/or ask questions as well!

 Call for Abstracts